seanslma/maki/Python/Blog/NumbaPerf.md

-# Make Python Loops 10x to 700x Faster Using Numba
+# Make Python Loops 5x to 10x Faster Using Numba

 Numba is a just-in-time (JIT) compiler for python that translates python code into highly optimized machine code at runtime.
 It can significantly improve the performance of numerical computations by enabling high-performance execution of functions, particularly those that make heavy use of numpy arrays.